content-left-bg.png

 Health and Physical Education

-Whole School - Kilometre Club, Dance and Inter-house athletics.
+• Whole School – Dance and Inter-house sport

-At Ithaca Creek State School we acknowledge the importance of and the roles that ICT’s have in education, the workforce and society.
-This school uses ICT’s to broaden the educational options and opportunities available to our students.
-We acknowledge the positive impact ICT’s have on children’s attitude to learning and hence the improved outcomes for all students.
+At Ithaca Creek State School, we acknowledge the importance of and the roles that digital literacies and technology have in education, the workforce and society.
+This school uses digital literacies to broaden the educational options and opportunities available to our students.
+We acknowledge the positive impact they have on children's attitude to learning and hence the improved outcomes for all students.
+Our learning journey will continue at ICSS and as we aim to utilise digital learning to amplify good pedagogy.

 Languages

 The school year is based on a semester program, with each semester being broken into two terms.
-Written reports on your child’s academic progress and social development are prepared each semester.
-Parents are requested to visit the school to have a discussion with the teacher concerning their child’s progress.
-Interview times will be advertised early term 3.
-Other opportunities for students to share their learning journey will be arranged class by class and facilitated by each student’s folio of student leaning (FoSL).
-This allows for two way evaluation of each child’s learning progress, with added information being given from both parents and teachers alike.
+Written reports on your child's academic progress and social development are prepared each semester.
+Parents are requested to visit the school to have a discussion with the teacher concerning their child's progress.
+There are also two formally scheduled meeting times throughout the year.
+Other opportunities for students to share their learning journey will be arranged class by class and facilitated by each student's folio of student leaning (FoSL).
+This allows for two-way evaluation of each child's learning progress, with added information being given from both parents and teachers alike.

 Excursions and incursions

-All classes take part in special activities such as excursions, incursions or camps.
+All classes take part in special activities such as incursions, excursions and camps.
 Every year level participates in an incursion, excursion every term.
-The school has a school camp program from Prep-Year 6 that is age appropriate and connected to the curriculum.
+The school has a school camp program from Years 3 to 6 that is age appropriate and connected to the curriculum.

 WebPartZone1_2